TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 * The availability of resources such as computational power and budget
 * The availability of external data or APIs if needed.

 It's important to note that assumptions are not facts, they are educated guesses.
-This section should be written in a way that is transparent, and it should be clear that the assumptions are being made, and the consequences if these assumptions are not met.
+This component should be written in a way that is transparent, and it should be clear that the assumptions are being made, and the consequences if these assumptions are not met.
 It also should mention the plan of action if the assumptions are proven to be false.

 ### **Example**: